Today's Articles

 During the 1970s, Davis performed with Cecil Taylor, Joseph Jarman, Famoudou Don Moye, Anthony Davis, Ndiko Xaba, Juju, Oliver Lake, Arthur Blythe, and many others.
 Moving back to New York City in the 1970s, she began to work in performance art with Shange, Hagedorn, Laurie Carlos, and others and did a one-woman show.
 Through her brother, filmmaker Collis Davis, she also met many young Black filmmakers and began a long-term association with the making of documentaries.
 The first was a radio documentary examining musicians, composers, and war, aired on PBS.

 She worked at the Village Voice as a proofreader and stayed for 13 years, rising to the senior editor position while continuing to write.
 In the 1980s, Davis began to work on essays, narrative poems, a first novel, and a first opera.
 She and Joseph Jarman founded the Brooklyn Buddhist Association and began a sangha that is now a thriving institution.
 She also taught writing part-time at Barnard College.
 In the 1990s, she continued doing opera, an oratorio, a film, another novel, and a full-length play.
-In 1993, she won a Grammy for the album "Notes for Aretha Franklin," and was nominated for a Grammy for the opera X. In 2000, Davis was asked to start another meditation group, which she credits for allowing her an ongoing healing process amidst all the events following the 9/11 attack on New York.
+In 1993, she won a Grammy for the album "Notes for Aretha Franklin," and was nominated for the opera X. In 2000, Davis was asked to start another meditation group, which she credits for allowing her an ongoing healing process amidst all the events following the 9/11 attack on New York.

 Since then, she has continued leading meditation groups whenever possible and expanded with the opportunity to do several screenplays.
 Her play, "Everybody's Ruby: Story of a Murder in Florida," premiered in 2001 at the New York Shakespeare Festival.
 Davis also completed a nonfiction work on her family's experience in the Mississippi Delta 100 years ago.
 Her work is passionate about history, justice, African American life, and the power of the facts of human experience.